-HUASP006Management5 CreditsDisasters, complex emergencies and international responses.Actors, interests and thehumanitarian regime.The internal dynamics of humanitarian organisations: management ofpolicy, personnel and finances.Organisational culture, communication and evaluation.From 'relief' to 'recovery': strategy.
+Disasters, complex emergencies and international responses.
+Actors, interests and the humanitarian regime.
+The internal dynamics of humanitarian organisations: management of policy, personnel and finances.
+Organisational culture, communication and evaluation.
+From 'relief' to 'recovery': strategy.

-HUAS P010 Research Project/Placement (Higher Dip. students) 5 Credits Students will examine the work of an agency involved in humanitarian assistance.
+HUAS P010 Research Project/Placement (Higher Diploma students) 5 Credits

+Students will examine the work of an agency involved in humanitarian assistance.
 Where possible the project will involve a short placement with the agency.
-Alternatively, students may use secondary information, leading to a research report which will satisfy the project requirements.
+Alternatively, students may use secondary information, leading to a research report satisfying the requirements.